zdravkov/Vue2ToVue3/README.md

 # Vue2ToVue3 - This is a list of all the UI Components and libraries from [Awesome Vue](https://github.com/vuejs/awesome-vue) repository that have been updated to Vue 3.

-I forked data from awesome vue repository on 30.1.2021 and checked all the repositories for possible Vue 3 support or items.
-I have also subscribed to the available Vue 3 issues and listed them here so that I could update the ones that will soon support Vue 3.
+I forked data from awesome vue repository and checked all the repositories for possible Vue 3 support or items.
+I have also subscribed to the available Vue 3 issues that I found and listed them here so that I could update the ones that will soon support Vue 3.
+I am also following the new PRs to Awesome Vue so I could update the newly created components accordingly.

 Hope you find it helpful.
 If you like it please share and star.

-Any improvement ideas or pull requests for missing components are more than welcomed.
+Any new or missed data, improvement ideas or pull requests for missing components are more than welcomed.

   ### UI Components